rledford/qproc-mongo/README.md

 }
 ```

-Now the `req.qproc` result can be used to execute a query that would be able to find any document that has an `eventType` of `music` or `sports`, is within the provided `eventDate` constraints, has a `ticketCount` that is less than 1000, and has a `ticketCost` that is greater than or equal lto 299.99.
+This `req.qproc` result can be used to execute a query that will find any document that has an `eventType` of `music` or `sports`, is within the provided `eventDate` constraints, has a `ticketCount` that is less than 1000, and has a `ticketCost` that is greater than or equal to 299.99.

 ---